-You may have a blood test to look for a protein called CA125 in your blood.
-CA125 is produced by some ovarian cancer cells.
+You may have a blood test to look for a protein called CA125.
 A very high level of CA125 may indicate that you have ovarian cancer.

-CA125 isn’t specific to ovarian cancer and it can be raised in conditions including endometriosis and pelvic inflammatory disease, so a raised CA125 level doesn’t definitely mean you have ovarian cancer.
-However, around half of all women with early stage ovarian cancer have a raised level of CA125 in their blood.
-If your CA125 level is raised, you’ll be referred for an ultrasound scan.
+CA125 isn’t specific to ovarian cancer and it can be raised in other conditions including endometriosis and pelvic inflammatory disease- so a raised CA125 level doesn’t necessarily mean you have cancer.
+Approximately half of women and people with early stage ovarian cancer have a raised level of CA125 in their blood.
+If your CA125 level is raised you are likely to be referred for imaging; this is mostly likely to include an ultrasound scan.

 An ultrasound scan uses high-frequency sound waves to create an image of your ovaries.
-You may have an internal ultrasound where the ultrasound probe is inserted into your vagina, or you may have an external ultrasound, where the probe touches (or is rolled over / strokes the skin of your abdomen).
+You may have an internal ultrasound (called a transvaginal ultrasound), where the ultrasound probe is inserted into your vagina, and an external ultrasound, where the probe touches and is rolled over your abdomen.

-The image produced can show the size and texture of your ovaries, plus any cysts or other swellings that are present.
+The image produced can show the size and texture of your ovaries, plus any cysts or other abnormalities that are present.

-If you’ve been diagnosed with ovarian cancer, you may have further tests to see how large the cancer is and if it’s spread.
+If you’ve been diagnosed with ovarian cancer, you will have further tests to see how large the cancer is and if it’s spread.
 This is called staging.

 Other tests you may have include:

-The CT scan helps your doctors to decide on the best kind of treatment for your condition.
-However, it’s important to remember that the stage of your ovarian cancer alone cannot predict how your condition will progress.
+- A CT scan- which will help your doctors decide on the best kind of treatment for you.
+However, it’s important to remember that the stage of your ovarian cancer alone cannot predict how your condition will progress

-Most women with ovarian cancer will be considered for surgery.
+Most women and people with ovarian cancer will be treated by a combination of chemotherapy and surgery.

-Your doctor will discuss what will happen during surgery.
+Your surgeon will discuss what will happen during surgery.
 It will probably involve removing: